kryptonation/happyfox/README.md

 5. **Logging**: Logs significant events and actions to facilitate debugging and monitoring.
 6. **Testing**: Includes unit tests to verify the functionality of the rule processing logic.

+## Demo Video

+- **To see the installation setup and how to use the application, watch the demo video**: https://youtu.be/AhQl7VH_ITU

 ## Setup

 1. Install dependencies: